-- Playing an Upgrade: The player chooses and attaches the
+- Playing an Upgrade: The upgrade is attached to the

 - Once per round, before paying the cost to play an upgrade, the player can choose to replace an upgrade that is already on the chosen character.
 The cost to play the new upgrade is decreased by the cost of the old upgrade, and the old upgrade is discarded when the new one comes into play.
-If the old upgrade costs equal to or more than the new one, then the new upgrade is free.
+If the old upgrade costs equal to or more than the one replacing it, then the new upgrade is free.

-- Most upgrades come with an extra die.
-When they are played, the player takes the matching die from their setaside dice and places it on the upgrade (or, for ease of use, they can also place it on that character instead since it is rolled along with the character’s dice).
+- Most upgrades come with a die.
+When they are played, the player takes the matching die from their set-aside dice and places it on the upgrade (or, for ease of use, they can also place it on that character instead since it is rolled along with the character’s dice).

 - Playing a Support: The player places the card on the table below their team.
 Some supports also have a die that comes with them.
 When they are played, the player takes the matching die from their set-aside dice and places it on the support.